Steven Hill: TV's Golden Age

 Hill was particularly busy in the so-called "Golden Age" of live TV drama, appearing in such offerings as The Trial of Sacco and Vanzetti in 1960, where he portrayed Bartolomeo Vanzetti.
 "When I first became an actor, there were two young actors in New York: Marlon Brando and Steven Hill," said Martin Landau, who later became Hill's castmate in the first season of Mission: Impossible.
 Landau went on to admit, "A lot of people said that Steven would have been the one, not Marlon.
 He was legendary — nuts, volatile, mad — and his work was exciting."

 In 1961, Hill had an unusual experience when he was cast as Sigmund Freud on Broadway in Henry Denker's A Far Country, portraying Freud at the age of 35.
 For on April 12, 1961, the night of a sold-out performance for the Masters Children's Center of Dobbs Ferry, Hill was stricken with a virus which incapacitated him so severely that as a direct result, just as the curtain was about to rise, the producers decided to cancel the performance.
 Among the notables in the audience were Joseph P. Kennedy, Jack Benny, and Richard Rodgers.
 The audience was invited to exchange their ticket stubs for other performances.
 The understudy was not ready to replace Hill, so Alfred Ryder, the play's director, stepped into the role of Freud for one performance.

 In 1961, he was cast as B.E.
 Langard in the episode "Act of Piracy" of the ABC series, Adventures in Paradise, which starred Gardner McKay.
 He appeared in the original Robert Stack ABC/Desilu crime drama, The Untouchables episode "Jack 'Legs' Diamond," giving a compelling, cold, evil performance as the eponymous character, and a similar sinister role as a bedridden (following an accident), ruthlessly manipulative millionaire in "The White Knight," a 1966 black-and-white, third-season episode of The Fugitive, which starred David Janssen.

-Hill's early screen credits include The Goddess and A Child Is Waiting.
+Hill's early screen credits include The Goddess (1958), A Child Is Waiting (1963), and The Slender Thread (1965).